kalzy-bhutia/ekf_slam/README.md

 - Toy problem description
     - This repository has an implementation of the EKF-SLAM.
     - Landmark pose has two dimensions
-- How to use
+- How to use:
-Check simulation.ipynb
+    - Check simulation.ipynb

 *Points to note*:
 - Note that anything *X* would be the state vector and *x* would be the robot pose.